dd010101/vyos-jenkins/readme.md

 ```

 This user+IP/host will be used for SSH access to reprepro, it can be another host, we use the host itself,
-this IP needs to be accesible from docker container thus this should be LAN IP not localhost.
+this IP needs to be accessible from docker container thus this should be LAN IP not localhost.

 **Global properties -> Environmental Variables -> Add**